nyvaria/Kits/README.md

     kits.admin - Players can issue Kits administration commands specified above.

-    kits.bypassdelay - Players can bypass the delay on all kits.
+    kits.bypassdelay.kitname - Players can bypass the delay on the specified kit.

+To apply permissions to all kits instead of adding each individual kit, use the '*' wildcard in the place of "kitname".

 Signs
 ====